 Three years ago, the SJP chapter in Loyola University Chicago was also suspended for violating at least six community standards and intimidating other registered student organizations.

-In On Many Campuses, Hate is Spelled SPJ, which was published in the October 2014 issue of The Tower Magazine, Daniel Mael described the tactics of SPJ:
+In On Many Campuses, Hate is Spelled SJP, which was published in the October 2014 issue of The Tower Magazine, Daniel Mael described the tactics of SJP: